Experienced Commercial Engaging Pragmatic Creative

 Therefore if you take 1 and 2 into account why would you decide not to mediate or have a managed negotiation?
 It will give you the best possible chance of making a good decision rather than have one imposed on you which you may not like.

 And 3.
-Increasingly, the courts are penalising those who refuse to mediate by refusing or reducing the awards of costs even if you are successful.
+Increasingly, the courts are penalising those who refuse to mediate by refusing or reducing the awards of costs even when you are successful.

 Accelerated Dispute Resolution